 The test method consists of measuring the laboratory engine brake specific fuel consumption at 6 constant speed/torque/temperature conditions for the baseline calibration oil, test oil, and a repeat of the baseline calibration oil.
 The approximate test length is 197 h.

-Aged test oil is compared directly to fresh VIE BL (baseline oil) SAE 20W-30 (see X1.2) baseline calibration oil that is run before and after the test oil.
+Aged test oil is compared directly to fresh VI BL (baseline oil) SAE 20W-30 (see X1.2) baseline calibration oil that is run before and after the test oil.
 When changing from test oil to baseline oil, an intermediate flush with special flushing oil (FO) is required to minimize the possibility of a carryover effect from the previous oil.

 Test results are expressed as a percent change in weighted fuel consumption relative to the baseline calibration oil.